VikasAdhikari07/LLM-News-Classifier/README.md

 ## Project Overview

-The project showcases text classification capabilities without the need for a labeled dataset, using zero-shot and few-shot learning.
-The `facebook/bart-large-mnli` model is used for natural language inference (NLI), identifying the most probable category for each input text based on provided category labels.
+The project showcases text classification capabilities without the need for a labeled dataset, using zero-shot The `facebook/bart-large-mnli` model is used for natural language inference (NLI), identifying the most probable category for each input text based on provided category labels.

 ### Categories Used